Enjin Coin (ENJ) Price Tops $0.15 on Exchanges

-Enjin Coin (ENJ) traded 4.5% higher against the dollar during the 1-day period ending at 0:00 AM E.T. on September 13th.
-During the last week, Enjin Coin has traded 15.1% higher against the dollar.
-Enjin Coin has a total market cap of $259.10 million and $11.57 million worth of Enjin Coin was traded on exchanges in the last 24 hours.
-One Enjin Coin token can currently be bought for about $0.15 or 0.00000249 BTC on popular cryptocurrency exchanges.
+Enjin Coin (ENJ) traded 1.3% lower against the US dollar during the 24-hour period ending at 17:00 PM ET on September 14th.
+Enjin Coin has a total market capitalization of $253.77 million and approximately $8.72 million worth of Enjin Coin was traded on exchanges in the last 24 hours.
+Over the last seven days, Enjin Coin has traded up 10.2% against the US dollar.
+One Enjin Coin token can now be bought for approximately $0.15 or 0.00000245 BTC on major exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.